Skip to content

 Therapeutic approach and applications in yoga

-Case studies, analysis, synthesis and understanding of the body will lead to the application of concrete tools in the face of postural discomfort or physical and mental health problems.
+Case studies, analysis, synthesis and overall understanding of the body will lead to the application of concrete tools for addressing postural discomfort or physical and mental health issues.

 The human body is a miracle of engineering.
 Understanding and harnessing the determinants of health can help increase health and longevity.